-As Vayakhel opens Moshe has just returned from the Presence of the Holy One.
-The first thing he does is to call us out of the tents to which we have retreated to tell us collectively what the Holy One has said regarding where our relationship with the Holy One stands now, and where it goes from here.
-We are eager with expectation.
-What will the Holy One have Moshe speak to us about first?
+What aspect of the collective mission will the Holy One have Moshe speak to us about first?
+What will unify us?
+What will inspire us?
+What will empower us to transcend self and family and become a great nation?
 What is first on our Divine Bridegroom's priority list?
 What is item #1 on his heart?
 We have a little surprise coming.
 Before even "Love the Holy One Your God with all your heart", the first thing the Holy One has something else He wants us to focus upon as our top priority.
 What is it that the Holy One considers so important for the healing of our fractured and fragmented souls?
 The answer may surprise many of you, Beloved.
 It may infuriate some of you.
 But here it is.
-Here is the first 'shining face' instruction we receive from Moshe:
+Here is the first instruction out of Moshe's mouth:

-Sheshet yamim te'aseh melachah Six days you are to may asah the ordinary work of human life uvayom ha-shvi'i yihyeh lachem kodesh but the seventh day you are to set apart
+Sheshet yamim te'aseh melachah

+Six days you are to may asah the ordinary work of human life

+uvayom ha-shvi'i yihyeh lachem kodesh but the seventh day you are to set apart

-Shabat Shabaton l'Adonai as a Sabbath of Sabbaths to the Holy One [Exodus 35:2(a)]
+Shabat Shabaton l'YHVH as a Sabbath of Sabbaths to the Holy One [Exodus 35:2(a)]

-Wow.
-There it is ... in black and white: first and foremost, the Holy One's great cloud of witnesses are called to be Sabbath commemorators.
+Wow folks.
+There it is ... in black and white: first and foremost, the Holy One's ambassadors are called to be Sabbath modelers.
 He wants us to remember the Sabbath - and keep it holy.
-He wants us to stop and recall - and mull over, and celebrate - the day the Holy One stopped creating and just drank in the beauty and goodness of everything He had made.
-He wants us, like Him, to just stop and enjoy Him and all He has Created - even as Creation stopped and enjoyed Him back on the Seventh Day.
+He wants us to stop and recall, mull over, and celebrate the day the Holy One stopped creating and just drank in the beauty and goodness of everything He had made.
+He wants us, like Him, to just stop and enjoy Him and all He has Created - even as Creation stopped and enjoyed Him back on the 7th day.
 After all, the Holy One blessed the 7th day.
 He made it holy - set apart - consecrated to Him - wholly separate from the other days.
 It is uniquely designed as a time for us - a time for us to enjoy our Creator, and to be enjoyed by Him, forever.
-You do remember, don't you?
+You do remember, don't you Beloved?
 The 7th day - Friday at sundown through Saturday at sundown - is the day when we get to participate in our primary mission on earth - to enjoy Him and to be enjoyed by Him.

-Though the Holy One has spoken over His people many mitzvot, all of which are important, there is apparently something special about the mitzvah of Sabbath commemoration that forms an integral, foundational, sine qua non component of the witnessing/testifying lifestyle to which we are called by our Divine Bridegroom.
-And here if you will receive it is something even more shocking.
+Though the Holy One has heretofore in Torah spoken over His people many mitzvot, all of which are important, there is apparently something special about the mitzvah of Sabbath commemoration that forms an integral, foundational, sine qua non component of the witnessing/testifying lifestyle to which we are called by our Divine Bridegroom.
+And here - if you will receive - it is something even more shocking.
 What am I talking about?
 This Beloved: The kind of Sabbath commemorating that makes up an essential element of the witnessing/testifying lifestyle of the Holy One's sh'ma people is not defined by what those people do on the Sabbath - i.e. meeting together, praying together, singing, dancing, teaching/learning, or, for that matter, even resting - but is to be defined instead by what they DO NOT DO - i.e. what they voluntarily abstain from doing - on the Sabbath.
 Shocking indeed.
 But Torah says:

-kol-ha'oseh vo melachah yumat

-Whoever does any work on [that day] will die.
+kol-ha'oseh vo melachah yumat Whoever does any work on [that day] will die.